 OK.
-Underpinning is awesome. yes, it can be used to help stabilise a building that has cracks in it.
+Underpinning is awesome.
+Yes, it can be used to help stabilise a building that has cracks in it.
+We do specify underpinning at times.
 But how do you know your house needs underpinning and not some other type of crack repair method?

 What is Underpinning?

 Before we get into whether you need underpinning, let’s quickly check out what underpinning is.

 Underpinning is adding extra footings beside and under your house so that your house is supported on soil deeper than your home currently is founded.
 The purpose of underpinning is to make your footings more stable, stronger and less likely to be move in future.

 Underpinning work is normally done by a professional building company that specialises in underpinning – but underpins can be installed by a competent home builder almost as easily.